 Because of this, panko is both crunchier and lighter than regular breadcrumbs, and they resist soaking up fats much better than regular breadcrumbs.
 That means a crunchier texture and less chance of a soggy breading.
 If you like crunchy food, panko is worth its weight in gold.
 Fortunately, it’s much cheaper than that.

 The choices I’ve made in this Chicken Katsu Curry recipe

 Traditionally the curry sauce is made using a roux.
-A roux is very commonly used in French cuisine where the fat in the roux is butter (Mmmh… Butter!), but really a roux just a mixture of equal weights fat and wheat flour, which is then roasted in a pan.
+A roux is very commonly used in French cuisine where the fat in the roux is butter (Mmmh… Butter!), but really a roux is just a mixture of equal weights of fat and wheat flour, which is then roasted in a pan.
 The roux acts as a thickening agent.

 I’ve chosen to thicken the sauce with corn starch, which makes for a lighter but equally delicious sauce.
-The good thing about corn starch is that, opposite using flour, it doesn’t have to be cooked out.
+The good thing about corn starch is that, unlike using flour, it doesn’t have to be cooked out.
 Once it’s thick, you’re good to go.

-I’ve chosen to serve this dish with a Japanese inspired salad.
-It’s not traditional in any sense of the word, but I just like to get a bit of crunch and acid to juxtapose the thick, umami-rich and sweet sauce.
+I’ve chosen to serve this dish with a Japanese-inspired salad.
+It’s not traditional in any sense of the word, but I just like to get a bit of crunch and acid to juxtapose the thick, umami-rich, and sweet sauce.
 It’s a good combo.

 I think this is a dish that will make most people happy, kids or adults alike.
 Give it a go, it’s super easy to make.

 This is my recipe for chicken katsu curry.
 I hope you will try to make it.
 If you make this recipe and post it to Instagram, please tag med as @foodgeek.dk so I can see it.
 That will make me very happy.